 What’s New for the 2027 Volkswagen Atlas

 The Atlas enters its second generation for 2027.
 Automakers typically characterize less-dramatic updates as “refreshes” or “facelifts,” and the Atlas has had two since its debut for the 2018 model year: It got a new steering wheel and exterior updates for 2021, and a substantial interior redesign, among other things, for 2024.
-In theory, the fact that this latest change is presented as a new generation means we can expect it to be a wholesale transformation.
+The fact that this latest change is presented as a new generation signals a wholesale transformation.

 Design

-We’re told that the new Atlas features almost all new sheet metal: According to VW reps, only the roof is the same.
-All four of the 2027 Atlases we saw in Canada wore the same camouflaged wrap, which effectively hid the car’s thunder.
-Even up close, it was surprisingly difficult to get a read on lines, though we did note that the new Atlas still features the trademark sculpted wheel arches, and its profile is quite similar to its predecessor’s.
-Headlights and taillights were well-disguised with tape but are reportedly completely different for 2027.
+The new Atlas features almost entirely new sheet metal: According to VW reps, only the roof is the same.
+All four of the 2027 Atlases we saw in Canada wore the same camouflaged wrap, but we did note that the new generation still features the trademark sculpted wheel arches, and its profile is quite similar to its predecessor’s.
+Now that we’ve seen it sans camo, we can confirm Volkswagen’s claim that headlights and taillights are completely different for 2027.

 Powertrain